 “Roses?
 You are joking, I know nothing about roses.”

 “Lin, you don’t need to know anything.
 You just need sun, water and rose fertilizer.”

 My friend was so very right.
 Sun, water, fertilizer and pruning…

-Ten maybe twelve years later after we planted the first rose bushes, here are some images from Our Lady’s Rose Garden that John took a few days ago.
-The last in the sequence is the rock path leading to the gazebo along the ‘islands’ of perennials…another suggestion of Nancy’s.
+Ten maybe twelve years later after we planted the first rose bushes, here’s an image from Our Lady’s Rose Garden that John took a few days ago.

 And some springs, like this one, we see western tanagers as well.

 The splendor of these gifts of spring in Nevada at times overwhelm me.
 The beauty feels unearthly and I think of Eden.
 A place I believe did indeed exist.
 I hear echoes of Eden now and then.
 When I listen to the sounds of the streams, and watch these glorious creatures in awe, I ponder frequently the mind of a creator who could conjure these creatures while keeping in mind the whales and the elephants…and me.